 - try to reassure the public.

-In some cases a death may be referred to the police by a coroner.
+In some cases, a death may be referred to the police.
 There may be an investigation by a body like the Health and Safety Executive, the Prisons and Probation Ombudsman, the Care Quality Commission or the Independent Police Complaints Commission.
 The coroner will be given the results of the investigation.

 What is a coroner’s officer?

 Coroners’ officers work for coroners and liaise with bereaved families, the police, doctors, witnesses, mortuary staff, hospital bereavement staff and funeral directors.
 They receive reports of deaths and make inquiries on behalf of the coroner

 Are all deaths reported to a coroner?

 Under half of all deaths are referred to them.
 Mostly, the deceased’s own GP, or a hospital doctor who has been treating them during their final illness, can issue a Medical Certificate of the Cause of Death (MCCD.)
 The death can then be registered by the Registrar of Births and Deaths, who will issue the death certificate.
 Doctors may discuss marginal cases with the coroner and often the GP will then be able to issue the MCCD and the coroner issue a certificate to the Registrar confirming that an inquest is unnecessary.

 Should the coroner decide to inquire into a death the Registrar of Births and Deaths has to wait for the coroners’ clearance before the death can be registered.
 The inquiries may take some time, so discuss matters with the coroner’s office before making any funeral arrangements.